Start Here: GAIL 101 Courses

 Register Now

 Looking to host an event on campus or virtually?
-The GAIL - Events Management class will demonstrate how to invite constituents, track their registration, record attendance, and even send follow-up communication like surveys.
+The GAIL - Events Management class will demonstrate how to invite constituents, market the event, track registration, record attendance, and even send follow-up communication like surveys.

 Click here to register for an Events Assistance class if you will only be updating information in an event like attendance or catering.